 What we want to be, what we are, and what we could have been.
 This is what the whole Tamasha is about.
 The constant conflict to be our desired selfish self or to fall in line with our expected self to fit in with society.

-As a story, Tamasha tries hard to captures imaginations and makes you live through most of it too, but fails as a ensemble of a movie.
+As a story, Tamasha tries hard to capture the imagination and makes you live through most of it too but fails as an ensemble of a movie.
 It skids on its way and doesn’t pack a punch with that perfect climax, it deserved.
-It tries to be preachy, when it could have been hauntingly soothing.
+It tries to be preachy when it could have been hauntingly soothing.
 This adds to the list of those movies which could have been way better, but just couldn’t.

 Plot is based on how a kid in Shimla, addicted with stories essayed by an old man (Played by Piyush Mishra), evolves himself in a fantasy world of epic love stories.
 But ends up being part of the rat race like everybody else.

 [Picture courtesy: Pinkvilla]

 A sincere attempt to portray , through a combination of art and commercialized cinema, by Imtiyaz Ali, works in parts.
 Writer and Director, Imtiyaz is known for the best breakups in his movies.
 Take any of his movies and you’ll find the best of his scenes around breaking up.
 The emotional maturity, or the lack of it, is pivotal for making these scenes work, which he brings out perfectly.